f5devcentral/F5-SE-Outcome-Based-Learning/docs/challenges/f5xc-customer-edge-load-balancer/step01.rst

 **Why**:

-A customer edge-only solution is ideal for Gateway, Forward Proxy, and Private Mesh/Stack solutions.
-Placing a site on-premises allows F5XC consumers to remove the data plane traffic from the REs but retain F5XC products.
+A customer edge-only solution is ideal for Gateway, Forward Proxy, Local ADC services, along with Private Mesh/Stack solutions.
+Placing a site on-premises allows F5XC consumers to remove the data-plane traffic from the F5XC Regional Edge but retain F5XC services.
 Local WAF, LB, and other F5XC services.

 **How**:

-Its recommened that you create your F5XC site in a seperate cloud construct (Resource Group, VPC) than your other CSP resources.
+It is recommended that you create your F5XC site in a separate cloud construct (Resource Group, VPC) than your other CSP resources.
 This is to allow the segregation of duties, and easy delete when done with the resources.

 https://docs.cloud.f5.com/docs/how-to/site-management

 **Validation**:

-Where in the F5XC console can you see the site connectivity and health
+Where in the F5XC console can you see the site connectivity and health?

-.. |image01| image:: docs/index/images/image01.jpg